 As a team of dentists that serve the Manchester area, we’re well-versed in all things braces.
 Today, we’re imparting some of our knowledge and wisdom through a quick, FAQ-style post that asks common questions about how to look after your Invisalign braces, to ensure you get the best possible treatment outcome.
-Read on to find out answers to popular queries like XXX and XXX, and don’t forget to book a consultation if you need that expert opinion.
+Read on to find out answers to popular queries like How do I clean my braces? and How do I clean my teeth?, and don’t forget to book a consultation if you need that expert opinion.

 How do I look after my braces?

 Your Invisalign is susceptible to breaking, staining and potentially, loss (since it’s removable).
 So, we’ll first focus on those three concerns and how to avoid a bad outcome.